YevheniiY/gitLesson/README.md

 # gitLesson
-Цorking with git for children
+working with git for children